holepunchto/bare-module/README.md

   isImport: false,
   // The referring module.
   referrer: null,
   // The type of the module.
-See Module.constants.types for possible values.
+See Module.constants.type for possible values.
 The
   // default is the equivalent constant of the `attributes`'s `type` property. type,
   // A list of file extensions to look for.
 The default is based on the `type`